6 Minute Read

 Which absorption class is right for you?

 Not every space needs the same level of absorption.
-A lively school hall will need a very different approach than a small meeting room or open-plan office.
+A busy school hall will need a very different approach to a small meeting room or open-plan office.
 Factors that influence your requirements include:

 - Ceiling heights